The African Women’s Empowerment Project

 How You Can Help

 - Translation: Many of Tahirih’s African clients speak languages that are less commonly spoken in the United States.
-Though Lindsay speaks French and we make best efforts to locate a volunteer translator who speaks the client’s language, with many of these less common languages Tahirih must pay for professional translation services.
+We make best efforts to locate a volunteer translator who speaks the client’s language, with many of these less common languages Tahirih must pay for professional translation services.
 Non-English speakers are often the most vulnerable in our client population, and their ability to communicate with staff is essential in order to access justice.

 - Psychological services: Women and girls fleeing violence have suffered extreme trauma and many are in need of psychological counseling services.
 Though some of these services are provided pro bono by our partner organizations, more often funding is required so that a client may attend ongoing counseling sessions or obtain a psychological evaluation for her case.

-- Transportation: many of our African clients are located far from Tahirih’s Falls Church office, where the African Women’s Empowerment Project is located.
-Funds are required to enable these women to travel to Tahirih, or to assist Lindsay in traveling to them.
+- Transportation: Many of our African clients are located far from our offices, where the African Women’s Empowerment Project is located.
+Funds are required to enable these women to travel to Tahirih, or to assist us in traveling to them.

 Akin Gump Equal Justice Works Fellow Will Focus on African Women, Tahirih Justice Center Newsletter, December 1, 2010